 - a.
 None of the directors hold directorships in more than 20 companies of which directorships in public companies does not exceed 10 in line with the provisions of Section 165 of the Act. - b.
 None of the Directors on the Board is a member of more than 10 Committees and Chairman of more than 5 Committees across all companies in which they are Directors. - c.
 None of the Director serve as Director in more than 7 (seven) listed companies. - d.
-No Independent Directors of the Company holds the position of Independent Director in more than 7 (seven) listed companies and where he is serving as a Whole time Director in any listed company does not hold such position in more than 3 (three) listed Companies. - e.
+No Independent Directors of the Company holds the position of Independent Director in more than 7 (seven) listed companies and where he is serving as a Whole time Director in any listed company does not hold such position in more than 3 (three) listed Companies.

+- e.
 None of the Directors has been appointed as Alternate Director for Independent Directors. - f.
 None of our Independent Directors serve as Non-Independent Director of any Company on the Board of which any of Non-Independent Director is an Independent Director.

-Details of directorship of aforesaid Directors in other listed entities and their category of directorship as on 31st March, 2024 are given below:
+Details of directorship of aforesaid Directors in other listed entities and their category of directorship as on 31st March, 2025 are given below;

 SI.
-No. Name of Divostor Name of the listed outity Catagory SI.
-NO. Name of Director Name of the listed entity Category 1.
-Shri Hemant Bangur Gloster Ltd Executive Chairman The Phosphate Company Ltd Non-Executive Promoter Director The Cochin Malabar Estates And Industries Ltd Non-Executive Promoter Director 2.
+No. Name of Director Name of the listed entities Category of Directorship 1.
+Mr. Hemant Bangur Gloster Ltd Executive Chairman The Phosphate Company Ltd Non-Executive Promoter Director The Cochin Malabar Estates And Industries Ltd Non-Executive Promoter Director Texmaco Rail & Engineering Limited Independent Director 2.
 Mrs. Vinita Bangur Kherapati Vanijya Ltd Non-Executive Director Port Shipping Company Ltd Non-Executive Director 3.
-Shri Manoj Kumar Daga Tongani Tea Company Ltd Non-Executive Director Norben Tea & Exports Ltd Managing Director 4.
-Shri Jay Kumar Surana Port Shipping Company Ltd Independent Director The Cochin Malabar Estates And Industries Ltd Independent Director 5.
-Mrs. Komal Bhotika NIL NA 6.
-Shri Ashok Vardhan Bagree Tongani Tea Company Ltd Independent Director 7.
-Shri Manish Kumar Bihani \$ Kherapati Vanijya Ltd Independent Director 8.
-Shri Indrajit Roy NIL NA
+Mrs. Komal Bhotika Norben Tea & Exports Ltd Independent Director The Cochin Malabar Estates And Industries Ltd Independent Director 4.
+Mr. Ashok Vardhan Bagree Norben Tea & Exports Ltd Independent Director 5.
+Mr. Manish Kumar Bihani Kherapati Vanijya Ltd Independent Director 6.
+Mr. Indrajit Roy NIL NA